Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 The Best VPNs for Streaming Blackout NHL Games

-What Is the Best VPN for Streaming Blackout NHL Games?
+Summary: The Best VPNs for Streaming Blackout NHL Games

-1. Private Internet Access: Overall Best VPN for Live Streaming the NHL
+1. Private Internet Access: Overall Best VPN for Streaming Blackout NHL Games

-2. Surfshark: Best NHL VPN for Android and GPS Spoofing
+2. Surfshark: Best VPN for Streaming ESPN+ on Android

-3. CyberGhost: Best Free VPN for Watching Blackout NHL Games
+3. CyberGhost: Best Free VPN Trial for Watching NHL Games

-The best VPN for streaming NHL games is Private Internet Access.
+The best VPN for streaming blackout NHL games is Private Internet Access.
 It uniquely has VPN servers in every US state, making it easy to always bypass NHL blackouts.
-Surfshark is an excellent alternative if you’re looking to spoof your GPS location on Android.
+Surfshark is an excellent alternative if you want to stream the NHL on ESPN+ on an Android device.

-We chose the best VPNs for streaming NHL games based on the following criteria:
+We chose these three VPNs based on the following criteria:

 • Streaming functionality: Only services proven to unblock NHL games on both platforms were tested further.